 Downloading Video and Audio from YouTube and other Social Media Platforms for Free

 I recently 'discovered ' a useful software package for downloading video and audio content from various social media platforms, including Google's You Tube.
-It purports to be compatible with a wide range of providers, and will even work with BBC iPlayer.
+It purports to be compatible with a wide range of providers (not exhaustively tested by me).
+I can confirm it does work with BBC iPlayer, Rumble and Tubi.
 Unfortunately, it won't work with the free-to view commercial providers' apps (e.g. My5, All 4, ITVX), or any of the subscription-based providers' sites.
+Anyone wanting to bypass age restriction measures to access some sites will also be disappointed.

 The yt-dlp software is a revised version of the orirginal yt-dl package, and works best with later versions of Windows (Win 10 onwards).
-Here is some info reproduced from my website page, from which you can download the Excel command line compiler.
+Here is some detailed info reproduced from my website page, which will hopefully help anyone wanting to set the package up on their own pc.
+You can download the Excel command line compiler from the same page.

 Setting Up and Using the yt-dlp Video/Audio Downloader